 Payment in Kind Bonds

-Extendable bonds are bonds that allow the holder to enjoy the right to extend the maturity if required.
+Extendable bonds allow the holder to enjoy the right to extend the maturity if required.
 The holder has an additional benefit in this case because if the rate of interest in the market reduces, the holder may choose to extend the tenor and enjoy the higher rate of interest in terms of coupon payment.
-For this benefit, the holder may enjoy the coupon rates that are usually lower than a plain vanilla bond.
+For this benefit, the holder may enjoy coupon rates that are usually lower than a plain vanilla bond.

 Extendable Reset Bonds

 These types of bonds allow the issuer and the bondholders to reset the coupon rate based on the prevailing market scenario.
 This is not linked to any benchmark but on the basis of renegotiation between the issuer and the bondholders.
 This is usually the case where the bond tenor is very long.

 Perpetual bonds are types of bonds that pay a coupon rate on the face value till the life of the company.
 Though Perpetuity means forever, bonds with maturity above 100 years are also considered perpetual bonds.

 Convertible bonds are a special variety of bonds that have an inbuilt feature of being converted to equity shares at a specified time at a pre-set conversion price.

 Foreign currency convertible bond is a special type of bond issued in a currency other than the home currency.
 In other words, companies issue foreign currency convertible bonds to raise money in foreign currency.